kmazrolina/Booking2.0/README.md

 5. Updating view 'Housing in a given city per rating' when a new housing rating is added

 ### Stored procedures
-1. Addiing tarings of the housing, host, guest
+1. Adding ratings of the housing, host, guest
 2. Adding a question regardng housing
 3. Adding an answer to the question
 4. Adding a reservation for a housing